 A study published in the Journal of Sleep Research suggested that if you have insomnia, you could make the most of your naps by using the following advice:

 - Nap between 20 and 45 minutes.
 Napping for less will not give you any benefit, and napping for more will disrupt your nighttime sleep.

 - Take a nap between 1 PM and 4 PM.
 Sleeping after 4 PM will disrupt your nighttime sleep.

-- If your work a night shift, nap between 2 hours and 30 minutes before the start of your shift for best results.
+- If you work a night shift, nap between 2 hours and 30 minutes before the start of your shift for best results.

-Other studies suggest that having a coffee before your nap help you feel even more alert.
+Other studies suggest that having a coffee before your nap can help you feel even more alert.
 If you are more alert after a nap, your performance will also improve.
 Now, if your mind is too alert when trying to have a nap, try listening to some relaxing music or practice mindfulness.
 If you are still finding it hard to relax in bed, then get up and do something relaxing.
 Having a warm shower can help.
 Staying in bed is likely to make you feel more frustrated.

-You can learn more useful skills and techniques to combat insomnia by talking to a specialist mental health practitioner.
+You can learn more useful skills and techniques to overcome insomnia by talking to a specialist mental health practitioner.